 A Speyside distillery with a taste for experimentation

-Forbidden Fruit begins life as Glen Moray spirit matured in traditional bourbon casks, before undergoing a finishing period in French oak barrels that once held Calvados.
+Forbidden Fruit begins life in traditional bourbon casks, before undergoing a finishing period in French oak barrels that once held Calvados.
 The result is a bottling that draws on the orchard character of the apple brandy, while maintaining the smooth Speyside style for which the distillery is known.

-“Interestingly, the Glen Moray New Make spirit, if I’m asked to describe that in two words, it’s toffee apple.
+“Interestingly, the Glen Moray New Make spirit, if I’m asked to describe that in two words, is toffee apple.
 So we’re already starting with a New Make that has a baseline characteristic of apples within it,” explains Allan.
 “It’s got a lovely kind of green apple note within the Glen Moray New Make spirit.
-So with Calvados, what we expected prior to filling these casks was to accentuate that, to really kind of embolden that apple note within the New Make spirit.
+So with Calvados, what we expected prior to filling these casks was to accentuate that, to embolden that apple note within the New Make.
 And I think this whisky does that wonderfully well.”

 The use of Calvados casks has only recently become possible for Scotch whisky producers.
 For many years, regulations set by the Scotch Whisky Association limited the types of casks permitted for maturation.